rstudio/rstudio-conf-2022-program/unexpected-uses/introduction-to-apple-health-export.md

 talk_id: 22156
 talk_slug: introduction-to-apple-health-export
 talk_type: regular
+talk_tags: [interop, recreational, story]
 session_slug: unexpected-uses
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: An Introduction to the Apple Health Export
+talk_title: "An Introduction to the Apple Health Export"
 # A short version of the title, suitable for small displays
 talk_title_short: An Introduction to the Apple Health Export
 # A link to your talk's materials, when ready